 Semi-trucks and tractor-trailers keep the economy running by delivering goods, products, materials, and more throughout Texas and all over the United States.
-While commercial trucks may be vital to the economy, motor vehicle accidents involving these heavy trucks can have devastating consequences to other vehicles on the road.
+While commercial 18-wheelers may be vital to the economy, motor vehicle accidents involving these heavy trucks can have devastating consequences to other vehicles on the road.

-If you or a loved one suffered an injury due to a collision with a semi-truck, consider speaking with a Grand Prairie truck accident lawyer to learn about your legal rights.
+If you or a loved one suffered an injury due to a collision with a semi, consider speaking with a Grand Prairie truck accident lawyer to learn about your legal rights.
 Injured individuals may be eligible to seek compensation from the party responsible for the accident, and an experienced personal injury attorney could work to protect your interests and help you seek justice for your damages.
+En Español.

-Requirements for Truck Drivers in Grand Prairie
+Requirements for Semi Drivers in Grand Prairie

-The size and weight of trucks make them difficult and dangerous to operate, so the trucking industry is heavily regulated to minimize the risk of injury to others.
+The size and weight of trailers make them difficult and dangerous to operate, so the trucking industry is heavily regulated to minimize the risk of injury to others.
 Those who want to drive a tractor-trailer must take classes and receive the required training needed to get their commercial driver’s license, as well as submit to regular drug and alcohol testing.

 Truck drivers are also required to perform daily maintenance on their vehicles and keep records of their driving hours and any repairs they make.
-In the same vein, truckers may only drive for so many hours in a day and in a week to comply with state and federal law.
+In the same vein, rig operators may only drive for so many hours in a day and in a week to comply with state and federal law.

-Recoverable Damages After a Truck Crash
+Recoverable Damages after a Rig Crash

 If a trucker’s negligence causes an accident, the driver’s insurance company will usually be responsible for paying damages to the injured parties.
 In addition to the driver’s insurance provider, though, the company who employs the truck driver may also bear some liability.
 Similarly, if a mechanical problem caused the accident, the company responsible for providing maintenance to the vehicle may be liable as well.

 Injured individuals may be eligible to recover compensation for damages such as medical bills or rehabilitation costs, lost wages or the lost ability to work, pain and suffering, and other costs related to the collision.
-A seasoned lawyer in Grand Prairie could help determine which parties are directly responsible for an accident and fight to help injured individuals recover appropriate compensation for their injuries.
+A seasoned attorney in Grand Prairie could help determine which parties are directly responsible for an accident and fight to help injured individuals recover appropriate compensation for their injuries.

 Get in Touch with a Grand Prairie Truck Accident Attorney Today

-If a large truck accident injured you or your family, there is no time to waste.
+If a large truck wreck injured you or your family, there is no time to waste.
 After you seek treatment for your injuries, contacting an attorney who could help you file a civil case may be your best next move.

 A knowledgeable Grand Prairie truck accident lawyer should know where to look for evidence of negligence such as signs of driver fatigue, inaccurate logbooks, inadequate or infrequent vehicle maintenance, or driving under the influence.
 They could also negotiate with insurance adjusters on your behalf and ensure you do not settle for less than your claim is worth.
 Call today to schedule a consultation.